volunteer-hue2024/volunteer-hue2024/README.md

 ## Hi there I'm Sneh👋

-### 👨‍💻 J2EE ,Python Developer | Open Source Enthusiast
+### 👨‍💻 J2EE ,Python Developer
+Open Source Enthusiast | now @ **AI Engineering**

-Sighted at building things out of the theory floating around 🖥️
+- Sighted at building things out of the theory floating around !

-This passionate developer journey is transitioning into the world of AI .. a journey from "building apps" to "building intelligence."
+This passionate DEVELOPER journey is transitioning into the world of AI .
+- A journey from "building apps" to "building intelligence." !

 <!--
 **volunteer-hue2024/volunteer-hue2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.